-Photo 11: The vegetation to the west of the N14 looking from south to north.
-Note the railings of the bridge underneath the N14 towards the back of the picture.
+Photo 11: The vegetation the road reserve to the south of the N12 looking from south to north.

 4.2.3.
 Reservoir site

 A small storage tank or reservoir will be placed within the existing Klaarstroom sport fields from where the sport fields can be irrigated.
 This reservoir will be located in this site with no natural veld remaining (Photo 12).